jorge-llanque/JavaScript-Farm/Books/Done/Notes/JSforImpatientsProgrammers/theoricalConcepts.md

 * Spreading and rest parameters use the same syntax (...) but they serve opposite purposes:
   * Rest parameters are used when defining functions or methods.
 They collect arguments into Arrays.
   * Spread arguments are used when calling functions or methods.
 They turn iterable objects into arguments.
+* THIS For anonymous inline function expressions, arrow functions are clear winners, due to their compact syntaxt and them not having <this> as an implicit parameter.
+* THIS For stand-alone named function declarations, arrow functions still benefit from lexical <this>.
+But function declarations (which produce ordinary functions) have nice syntax and early activation is also occasionally useful.
+If <this> doesn't appear in the body of an ordinary function, there is no downside to using it as a real function.

+## CHAPTER VII - COLLECTIONS
+### Synchronous iteration
+- Synchronous iteration is a protocol that connects two groups of entities in JS.
+  - **Data sources:**